lescai-teaching/gitpod_docker_vscode/README.md

 # VScode Server - Bioinformatics course

-This is a no-content repository, with the sole purpose of facilitating the launch of an VScode Server provisioned through a Docker image and run using [Gitpod](https://www.gitpod.io/docs/introduction).
+This is a no-content repository, with the sole purpose of facilitating the launch of an RStudio Server provisioned through a Docker image and run using [Gitpod](https://www.gitpod.io/docs/introduction).

 In order to run this, please make sure: